-- ➤ Create a webpage using the tags in HTML.

-- Use Images, Lists and Tables.

-- Create and use Hyperlinks and Forms.

-- > Embed audio and video files in a web page.

-- > Implement CSS in three different ways.

-- Explain CSS Box Model using Div.

-- Implement CSS in a webpage.
+- > Know about creating a webpage using the tags in HTML. - > Understand the usage of Images, Lists and Tables. - ➤ Get familiar with Hyperlinks and Forms. - > Know how to embed audio and video files in a web page. - > Get familiar with CSS and the three ways to implement it. - > Understand the CSS Box Model using Div. - > Be able to use CSS in a webpage.